OmengU/quap/documentation/documentation.typ

 - *Packaging/Containerization* #linebreak()The application may be easily installed/run.
 This means it can be started with a simple click or a few CMD commands.

-- *Exporting/Importing of quizzes* #linebreak()The instructor may be able to import/export quizzes as text files that can be, when imported into another instance of the program running on an entirely different Computer, fully converted back into a valid quiz, which can immediately be played.
+- *Exporting/Importing of quizzes* #linebreak()The instructor may be able to import/export quizzes as text files that can be, when imported into another instance of the program running on an entirely different computer, fully converted back into a valid quiz, which can immediately be played.

 - *Animations* #linebreak()The application may contain animations in select parts of the #acr("UI") (player view, question overview), which may help boost student engagement.

 - *More question types* #linebreak()The application may contain more than the two previously described (single choice, multiple choice) question types.
 Possible additions include text field entry (example: Math question), slider, sorting entries, …

-== Project Organization
+== Project organization
-This section seeks to inform about the organization of the project and to define certain tasks and milestones.
+This section seeks to inform about the project's organization and define specific tasks and milestones.
 === Roles
 #grid(
   columns: (1fr, 1fr),